github/codeql/CONTRIBUTING.md

 2. **Format your code correctly**

    All of the standard CodeQL queries and libraries are uniformly formatted for clarity and consistency, so we strongly recommend that all contributions follow the same formatting guidelines.
-If you use the CodeQL extension for Visual Studio Code, you can auto-format your query in the [QL editor](https://help.semmle.com/ql-for-eclipse/Content/WebHelp/ql-editor.html).
-For more information, see the [QL style guide](https://github.com/Semmle/ql/blob/master/docs/ql-style-guide.md).
+If you use the CodeQL extension for Visual Studio Code, you can auto-format your query using the [Format Document command](https://help.semmle.com/codeql/codeql-for-vscode/procedures/about-codeql-for-vscode.html).
+For more information, see the [QL style guide](https://github.com/github/codeql/blob/main/docs/ql-style-guide.md).

 3. **Make sure your query has the correct metadata**

    Query metadata is used to identify your query and make sure the query results are displayed properly.
    The most important metadata to include are the `@name`, `@description`, and the `@kind`.
    Other metadata properties (`@precision`, `@severity`, and `@tags`) are usually added after the query has been reviewed by the maintainers.
-   For more information on writing query metadata, see the [Query metadata style guide](https://github.com/Semmle/ql/blob/master/docs/query-metadata-style-guide.md).
+   For more information on writing query metadata, see the [Query metadata style guide](https://github.com/github/codeql/blob/main/docs/query-metadata-style-guide.md).

 4. **Make sure the `select` statement is compatible with the query type**